 Multiple agencies in the CLMPO area have created a cooperative network called the Public Agency Network (PAN) to share fiber resources and maximize connectivity in the region.
-PAN membership includes the City of Eugene, the City of Springfield, the City of Coburg, Lane County, Lane Council of Governments, Lane Transit District, Lane Community College, Eugene Water and Electric Board (EWEB), Springfield Utility Board (SUB), Eugene School District 4J, and the University of Oregon.
+PAN membership includes the City of Eugene, the City of Springfield, the City of Coburg, Lane County, Lane Council of Governments, Lane Transit District, Lane Community College, Eugene Water and Electric Board (EWEB), Springfield Utility Board (SUB), Eugene School District 4J, University of Oregon, ODOT, and the Oregon Department of Administrative Services (DAS).
 Where PAN dark fiber is available, leasing PAN facilities for transportation may be a worthwhile alternative for center-to-center communications or field communications as opposed to installing all new communications infrastructure.